Melelery/c-binance-futures-quant/README_EN.md

 # Author

 In 2021, I started quantitative trading after resigning from a top quantitative company.
 The main battlefield is Binance.
 In the past two years, I have been involved in various types of market maker->trend->arbitrage.
-At the peak, Binance had a monthly transaction volume of nearly 2 billion US dollars.
+At the peak, Binance had a monthly transaction volume of nearly 2 billion USD.

 By July 2023, due to various reasons, the general direction has failed, leaving only a friend's funds to continue to operate a relatively stable and profitable left-hand trading strategy.